input-output-hk/sc-dev-platform/doc/kubevela-definitions/ingress.md

 Choose between public and private for the ingressClass toggle field.
 Provide the desired domain and rules in the corresponding input fields.
 Deploy the changes to have the desired effect.

+**Accessing Connection Through VPN**

+For enhanced security, access to the connection is restricted to VPN users only.
+Ensure you are connected to the VPN before attempting to access the specified domain.